RxLaboratory/RxDocs/src-colors/docs/C-perception.md

 To the problem of having an objective reference to define the colors is added the fact that the definition of the color is intrinsically related to the perception that one has, and this perception obviously differs from one population to another, from one individual to another, and also of the environment in which one perceives the color.

 !!! hint
-    In ancient times, [Democritus](https://en.wikipedia.org/wiki/Democritus) even suggested that colors are only imagination.
+    In ancient history, [Democritus](https://en.wikipedia.org/wiki/Democritus) even suggested that colors are only imagination.

-[TOC]

 Comprehending this subjective interpretation of color is important for understanding how color management in digital image processing was designed and how it is evolving.

 ## C.1 - The Eye

 As soon as light rays are received by the eye and the retina, the light is broken down and interpreted.
 Two types of photoreceptors make up the retina, cones and rods.